Detecting Time Zone

 localTime = datetime.now(tz).strftime('%Y-%m-%d %H:%M:%S %Z')

-print("The user is visiting from the timezone:", response['locationData']['tz'], "and the local time is:", localTime)
+print("The visitor is likely in timezone:", response['locationData']['tz'], ", where the local time is: ", localTime)

 Schedule Events in Visitor's Time Zone